contao/docs/docs/dev/getting-started/initial-setup/managed-edition.md

 `post-update` Composer scripts to be in place.
 Just run `composer create-project contao/managed-edition [<directory>] [<version>]` instead.
 {{% /notice %}}

 The core of the `Manager Bundle` is the special application kernel.
-Instead of loading e.g. bundles and routes from a from the app specific folders it asks all the installed Composer packages (or in other words, the other Contao bundles) for that information.
+Instead of loading e.g. bundles and routes from the app specific folders it asks all the installed Composer packages (or in other words, the other Contao bundles) for that information.
 It does so using the interfaces the `Manager Plugin` provides making your application fully autoconfigurable.